rswaty/cdlHugoMaster/content/authors/Mary/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Northern Michigan University
+- name: University of Michigan
   url:

 # Short bio (displayed in user profile at end of posts)